ztangent/ztangent.github.io/_news/2024-08-30-beyond-preferences.md

 related_posts: false
 ---

-Our position/review paper, [*Beyond Preferences in AI Alignment*](https://arxiv.org/abs/2408.16984), is finally out after 2 years in the making!
+Our position paper, [*Beyond Preferences in AI Alignment*](https://arxiv.org/abs/2408.16984), is out after 2 years in the making!